 If you want to stay with a tried-and-true luxury brand during your Coconut Grove vacation, you can’t go wrong with The Ritz-Carlton Coconut Grove Miami.

 This ultra-luxe property combines the standard of excellence you’ve likely come to know and expect from the Ritz-Carlton brand with the history and culture of The Grove.

 Enjoy a great location between Biscayne Bay and downtown Miami, in-room water views, and a 5-star spa.

-Especially during post-pandemic travel, many families (and even individual travelers) look to Airbnb for luxury accommodations that allow for more privacy.
+Especially during post-pandemic travel, many families (and even individual travelers) look to vacation rentals for luxury accommodations that allow for more privacy.